 To learn more about the Health Insurance Marketplace, eligibility for coverage, plan options and enrollment time frames, go to the website HealthCare.gov

-The Marketplace will not automatically disenroll a person who begins coverage under Medicare.
+The Marketplace will not automatically disenroll an individual who begins coverage under Medicare.
 Individuals with Marketplace plans who become eligible for Medicare should contact the Marketplace and request disenrollment from their plan just before Medicare coverage begins.
-If a person requests disenrollment by the 15th of the month prior to Medicare starting, Marketplace coverage will end on the last day of the current month.
+If an individual requests disenrollment by the 15th of the month prior to Medicare starting, Marketplace coverage will end on the last day of the current month.
 If a person requests disenrollment after the 15th of the month, Marketplace coverage will not end until the last day of the following month, and that person will be responsible for the full cost of their plan premium for the month covered by both Medicare and the Marketplace plan.

 In most cases, it’s to a person’s advantage to sign up for Medicare when first eligible to avoid a potential late enrollment penalty or prevent a gap in coverage.
 There are a few, very limited situations where a person can choose a Marketplace plan instead of Medicare such as a someone who has to pay a premium for Medicare Pt A or a person who has a medical condition (such as End-Stage Renal Disease-ESRD) but has not yet enrolled in Medicare.